 Please contact the Chair for information regarding the next meeting.

-Meets the 2nd Monday of the month at 6:0pm unless otherwise noted on the calendar on the home page
+Meets the 2nd Monday of the month at 6:0pm unless otherwise noted on the Calendar of Board Events on the home page

 Here are the City's drone laws adopted in 2015.

 The Hollywood Fault — Prudent Steps Forward in 2015

 California Certified Engineering Geologist #968

 November 20, 2014

 ACTION ITEMS FROM 11/20/14 TOWN HALL ON EMERGENCY PREPAREDNESS & HOLLYWOOD FAULT

 Prepared by Erik Sanjurjo, VP of Hollywood United NC